-For eight years now, I’ve been building professional design experience across user experience design and strategy, user research, interaction design, visual design, and some front-end development.
+For almost ten years now, I’ve been building professional design experience across user experience design and strategy, user research, interaction design, visual design, and some front-end development.

 My love for games like Oregon Trail, The Sims, and Diner Dash led me to study game and interactive design in graduate school.
 While there, I learned about the field of Human Computer Interaction (HCI) and discovered I could blend my analytical and creative skills to work in UX.

 During this time, I worked as a research assistant for the grant-funded alternate reality game Skeleton Chase played by ~200 college students across two semesters and one week in the summer with executives from Coca-Cola.
 It was this project that made me realize my passion for creating experiences for people.

 Today, design excites me because I feel inspired to make digital products – and the experience of using them – better.
 With an enduring passion for the Design Thinking methodology, I’m always looking for a complex problem to solve and to help businesses reach company goals through design and pragmatism.

 Currently I am a design lead for Aetna, a CVS Health company, working on the member experience.